GEOG-465-Spr-2015/Class_workspace/glossary/glossay.md

 The above with statement will automatically close the file after the nested block of code.
 This is an advantage of with statements: the file is guaranteed to close, no matter how the nested block exits.

+##Split
+The split function separates a single string into a string array using a defined separator.
+If there is no separator defined, it will separate by space.

 ##STRIPS

 ##Read/Write Statements